 For a free legal consultation, call (212) 732-2929

-If you or a loved one suffered injuries due to a construction accident, you may be eligible for substantial compensation.
+If you or a loved one suffered injuries due to construction accidents, you may be eligible for substantial compensation.
 Review your case with a construction site accident lawyer in Brooklyn to determine what legal action you can take against the party responsible for your losses.

 Call or text (212) 732-2929 or complete a Free Case Evaluation form